Casolin/Sagx/README.md

 It replaces manual coordination with a controlled system where every action is validated in real time.

-The system simulates real operational environments where missions, machines, and resources must follow strict execution rules.
+The system simulates real operational environments where missions, machines, and resources follow strict execution rules.

 ---